-Get permission from Headteacher through email and ensure that your Line Manager is also cc'd.
+Get permission from the Headteacher through email and ensure that your Line Manager is also cc'd.
 Be sure that:

-• The purpose and aims of the visit are very clear ie: what are the intended outcomes?

-- Where the visit is educational, the work the students will undertake has been agreed by your line manager and is appropriate (with suitable rigour) to qualify the visit itself, remembering that students have been taken from other curriculum areas. - The checking of students in situ at the venue and in transit to the venue is flawless.
+- The purpose and aims of the visit are very clear ie: what are the intended outcomes? - Where the visit is educational, the work the students will undertake has been agreed by your line manager and is appropriate (with suitable rigour) to qualify the visit itself, remembering that students have been taken from other curriculum areas. - The checking of students in situ at the venue and in transit to the venue is flawless.
 A clear headcount system or teacher group responsibility system is evident and all staff are aware of the importance of these routines and play an active part in this. - That, as usual, the risk assessment is completed upon agreement that the visit can occur. - 3.
 Log on to EVOLVE and follow the staged approach to communicating all aspects of the educational visit.
 Once the risk assessment, visit letter and register is complete and all other mandatory elements are filled, this is automatically sent to the EVC (Educational Visit Coordinator), who sends it on to the Headteacher once all checks are complete.
-Please submit all information on EVOLVE at least one week before the visit is due to happen.
+Please submit all information on EVOLVE at least two weeks before the visit is due to happen.
 Only when the Headteacher approves the visit and you receive your confirmation email from EVOLVE does the visit have permission to proceed. - 4.
 Check with HOYs if any students you are thinking of taking should not be taken.
-If the visit is part of an exam course, all students must be allowed to take part, but specific behaviour contracts should be drawn up and discussed with individuals before going. - 5.
-The risk assessment.
+If the visit is part of an exam course, all students must be allowed to take part, but specific behaviour contracts should be drawn up and discussed with individuals before going.

+- 5. The risk assessment.
 This may well include a preliminary visit, even if the venue has been visited before.
 Consider what could go wrong, what will be done to avoid problems, what will be done in the event of problems.
-Make first aid arrangements; first aid equipment must be taken on all visits and can be collected from the school welfare officer.
-We also ask that in lower school lanyards are given to students to wear which will hold emergency school details.
+Make first aid arrangements; first aid equipment must be taken on all visits and can be collected from the School Medical Welfare Officer.
+Depending on the nature of the visit, lanyards may be given to students to wear which will hold emergency school details.
 A copy of the risk assessment must be attached to EVOLVE at least one week in advance. - 6.
 The visit letter.
 This should be attached to the EVOLVE visit form and approved by the EVC or Headteacher before being sent to parents.
 The letter should be sent electronically and if reply slips or additional information is required from parents (see below), then a Google Form should be used to collect this information.
-A reply slip is mandatory if and only if the educational visit falls in any way outside of the working school day (8:45am 3:25pm).
-Otherwise the letter does not need to have a reply slip.
 Every visit, however, should have a letter to inform parents of the event and logistical arrangements.